 On this page

 More and more government organisations are making their services digitally available through eHerkenning.
 It ensures they know exactly with which company and with whom they are dealing, as well as whether these people are authorised to act on behalf of that company.
-An eIdentity (EID) token (eHerkenningsmiddel) can be purchased from recognised service providers.
+An eIdentity (EID) key (eHerkenningsmiddel) can be purchased from recognised service providers.
 Find out more about the Digital Government Agenda.

 In the Netherlands, there are two different eIdentity systems: